Knoxville riot of 1919: The Mays case

 Accused killer Maurice Mays was treated more severely.
 Shortly after his arrest, Mays released a statement denying involvement, declaring that the case against him was one of "oppression and injustice":

 Had the officers been honest in their duties, they would have arrested several suspects filling the description and kept the arrest secret, then they would have allowed the lady to come in a composed condition and pick out the guilty party.
 As it is, it looks like bad management based on oppression and prejudice.
 I believe the court will believe me...

 In October 1919, Mays's trial began.
 Former mayor Samuel Heiskell served as a special prosecutor, while Mays was defended by defense attorney Reuben Cates and prominent black attorney William F. Yardley.
 Although there was no motive and virtually no evidence, Mays was convicted.
 The case was eventually overturned by the Tennessee Supreme Court, but Mays was convicted in a retrial in April 1921.

 Shortly after 6:00 am on the morning of March 15, 1922, Maurice Mays was led from his cell and strapped to the electric chair at Tennessee State Prison in Nashville.
 At 6:12 a single jolt of 6,800 volts was sent through his body; he was pronounced dead four minutes later.
 Mays maintained his innocence of the charges against him to the end, ultimately ascribing his conviction and death sentence to "politics."

 In 1926, former mayor John McMillan believed to have been Mays's biological father, committed suicide.
+On August 18, 1927, a white woman named Sadie Mendil made a signed confession to the murder of Bertie Lindsey.
+Mendil told the police that she had dressed in men's clothes and blackened her face on the night of the murder.
+She said she murdered Lindsey out of jealousy since she had seen her husband visit Lindsey's home several nights earlier, leading her to conclude that the two were having an affair.
+However, Knoxville police chief Ed M. Haynes discredited the confession, saying that there were serious discrepancies in Sadie's account of the murder.
+Sadie was released from custody.
+Four days later, a man who identified himself as Mack Mendil arrived at Haynes's office and said his wife Sadie had made a false confession to the Norton police since she had "become temporarily demented from brooding over her baby," a two-year-old son who was being cared for by another family.
+This explanation was accepted and the matter was closed.

 Efforts have been made to clear the name of Mays, but on July 26, 2011, Gov. Bill Haslam said in part, "The Governor is not in a position to grant this request.
 Decisions such as this are not easy decisions, especially when they involve substituting one's judgment for that of a jury over approximately 90 years later."